Social learning theory and Social skills

 - Learning Social skills: Instructional procedures & looks, sounds, & feels like, charts

-- Sample procedures for doing social skills
+- Direct instructional procedures for teaching social skills

 - Match social skill(s) to the behavior

 Social skills help people: